Jpfonseca/Blockchain_auction_management/README.md

 `source venv/bin/activate`

-The virtual environment is currently activated.
-Next, run the following commands for in- stallation of required packages, in Ubuntu:
+The virtual environment is now currently activated.
+Next, you will need to run the following command for installation of the required packages:

-`sudo apt-get install swig`

 `pip3 install -r requirements.txt`

-Finally,  the  project  must  be  run  in  the  following  sequence on different tabs/windows(repo.py,  then  man.py,  then client.py):
+Finally,  the  project  must  be  run  in  the  following  sequence on different terminal tabs/windows(repo.py,  then  man.py,  then client.py):

-`cd src/`

-- TAB 1: `python3 repo.py`
+- TAB 1: `cd src/` && `python3 repo.py`

-- TAB 2: `python3 man.py`
+- TAB 2: `cd src/` && `python3 man.py`

-- TAB 3: `python3 client.py`
+- TAB 3: `cd src/` && `python3 client.py`